FrancescoFakhoury/group-project-ecom/__documentation/GITHUB.md

 2. `git pull upstream master`
 3. `git stash apply`

-If you happen to work in some of the same files as a teammamte, you will probably have conflicts.
-Use the VS Code UI to navigate these and resolve them.
+If you happen to work in some of the same files as a teammate, you will probably have conflicts.
+Use the VS Code UI to navigate these and resolve them. _If you get into weird state and start to panic, see someone, say something._

 ### github commands